-The Self-Insured Death Benefit Plan of the Anglican Church of Canada has been set up as an employer paid plan to provide a benefit to active and retired members, and their spouses, upon the death of the member.
-Employers contribute \$141.60 per year (2021 - \$141.60) for each eligible employee with the amount of premiums determined by actuaries based on the Plan experience.
+The Plan has been set up as an employer paid plan to provide a benefit to active and retired members, and their spouses, upon the death of the member.
+Employers contribute \$147.60 per year (2023 - \$141.60) for each eligible employee with the amount of premiums determined by actuaries based on the Plan experience.